Yesudasan: Awards

 Yesudasan received the Lifetime Achievement Award by the Indian Institute of Cartoonists in 2001.
 In 2021, he won the Swadeshabimani-Kesari award, the highest honour given by the Government of Kerala for media persons, for his contributions to the cartoon and media sector.
 He was also the cartoonist of the year award winner of the Thiruvananthapuram Press Club in 1990 and 1992.

 Personal life

 Yesudasan was married to Mercy.
 The couple had three sons and lived in Kochi.

-Yesudasan died in Kochi on 6 October 2021 at the age of 83 from a heart attack.
-He was under treatment for COVID-19 and was discharged after testing negative approximately a week prior to his death.
+Yesudasan died in Kochi on 6 October 2021 at the age of 83 from a heart attack caused by COVID-19 during the COVID-19 pandemic in India.

+He is a member of the Malankara Orthodox Syrian Church and his funeral took place at St. Mary Chapel in Chittoor.